OSHA Recordkeeping: A How-To Guide for Employers

 • Restricted work duties or transfer to another job

-Even though documenting minor injuries is not part of OSHA’s recordkeeping rules, it can be useful for employers to track these types of incidents for their own benefit.
-The more you understand the hazards your employees face, the better prepared you’ll be to implement new protections and reduce the risk of future accidents.
+These incidents are considered recordable injuries and must be documented accordingly.
+Even though documenting minor injuries is not part of OSHA’s recordkeeping requirements, it can be useful for employers to track these types of incidents for their own benefit.
+Recording injuries, even those not required by OSHA, can help identify patterns and prevent future workplace injuries.
+The more you understand the hazards your employees face, the better prepared you’ll be to implement new protections and reduce the risk of future occupational injuries.

 OSHA Recordkeeping 101 Banner

 OSHA’s recordkeeping rules also include specific guidelines for creating and submitting reports of work-related injuries, illnesses and fatalities.
-While some of these provisions have been rescinded (more on this later), it’s helpful to understand which OSHA forms are used and how they align with the agency’s long-term goals.
+While some of these provisions have been rescinded, it’s helpful to understand which OSHA forms are used and how they align with the agency’s long-term goals.
 In total, there are three different types of OSHA recordkeeping logs that employers must fill out and maintain:

 OSHA Form 301: Injury and Illness Incident Report

 This form must be completed after a recordable work-related injury or illness has been reported.
-OSHA Form 301 should include a detailed breakdown of the incident, an explanation of the injury or illness, and important employee or medical information.
-Employers have 7 calendar days to fill out this form after a work-related incident has occurred, and must keep it in their records for five years.
+OSHA Form 301, also known as the 301 Incident Report, should include detailed information about the incident, an explanation of the injury or illness and important employee or medical information.
+Employers have 7 calendar days to fill out this form after a work-related incident has occurred and must keep it in their records for five years.
+Maintaining accurate OSHA Form 301 reports is crucial for compliance and provides detailed information that can aid in improving workplace safety.

 OSHA Form 300: Log of Work-Related Injuries and Illnesses

-This form logs details of work-related injuries that occur at a single location (or “establishment”) in a given calendar year.
-As such, employers must fill out and maintain a separate OSHA Form 300 log for each of their permanent workplaces.
-These logs should provide details of each work-related injury, including the date it took, details about the injury, the number of missed or restricted work days, number of days away from work, number of job transfer days and other relevant information.
-Employers have 7 calendar days to log the work related injury from the time they learn of the injury.
+This form, commonly referred to as the OSHA 300 Log, records details of work-related injuries that occur at a single location (or “establishment”) in a given calendar year.
+As such, employers must fill out and maintain a separate OSHA Form 300 Log for each of their permanent workplaces.
+These logs should provide details of each work-related injury, including the date it occurred, details about the injury, the number of missed or restricted workdays, number of days away from work, number of job transfer days and other relevant information.
+Employers have 7 calendar days to log the work-related injury from the time they learn of the injury.
+Accurate recordkeeping on the OSHA 300 Log is essential for compliance and for tracking workplace safety trends.

 OSHA Form 300A: Summary of Work-Related Injuries and Illnesses

 The OSHA Form 300A annual summary is meant to inform your employees as well as OSHA about work-related injuries and illnesses that occurred during the previous reporting calendar year at each business location.
-This typically includes specific information, such as the total number of recordable injuries/illnesses, days away from work, restricted work days, the types of injuries and illnesses reported and more.
-Once completed, OSHA Form 300A must be posted at each jobsite so employees can easily access and review past accidents from February 1st through April 30th each year proceeding the year for the summary.
+This typically includes specific information, such as the total number of recordable injuries and illnesses, days away from work, restricted workdays, the types of injuries and illnesses reported and more.
+Once completed, OSHA Form 300A must be posted at each jobsite so employees can easily access and review past accidents from February 1st through April 30th each year following the year covered by the summary.

-Keep in mind, even if you aren’t required to submit these forms directly to OSHA, you still need to complete and retain them for up to five years.
+Keep in mind, even if you aren’t required to submit these forms directly to OSHA, you still need to complete and retain them for up to five years for recordkeeping purposes.
+Failure to properly maintain these records can result in penalties.
 Prior to OSHA’s recent recordkeeping updates, employers could face a penalty of $1,000 (per year) that OSHA Form 300 was not properly kept, up to a maximum of $7,000.
 The same penalty also applied to OSHA Form 301, but the maximum fine was capped at $3,000.
-Now, employers could face penalties of up to $13,260 for failing to uphold OSHA’s recordkeeping guidelines.
-For a more comprehensive breakdown of potential enforcement actions, check out OSHA’s recordkeeping handbook.
+Now, employers could face penalties of up to $13,260 for failing to uphold OSHA’s recordkeeping requirements.
+For a more comprehensive breakdown of potential enforcement actions and general recording criteria, check out OSHA’s recordkeeping handbook or consult with a recordkeeping advisor.

 The rules around the electronic submission of OSHA forms have changed dramatically over the past decade.
-Previously, organizations with 250 or more employees were required to submit OSHA Form 300, 300A and 301 by no later than March 2.
-However, OSHA’s recent recordkeeping updates have reduced the reporting burden by eliminating certain requirements.
-The new final rule offers the following guidance:
+Previously, organizations with 250 or more employees were required to submit OSHA Form 300, 300A and 301 electronically, but OSHA’s recent recordkeeping updates have reduced the reporting burden by eliminating certain requirements.
+The final rule offers the following guidance:

 Building a Culture of Safety

 FFVA Mutual offers a variety of services, training and resources at no additional cost to our policyholders.
+Our commitment to workplace safety extends beyond insurance; we aim to be partners in promoting occupational health and preventing workplace injuries.
 To learn more about our online and in-person training courses, including 10-hour OSHA training, visit our safety training course page.
+Together, we can work towards a safer workplace and ensure compliance with all OSHA requirements.

 FROM OUR BLOG